gaomd/homebridge-serial-projector/README.md

 ## Requirements

 * A BenQ Projector
-* A Serial to USB adapter (Prolific PL2303 chip recommended)
+* A RS232 to USB adapter (Prolific PL2303 chip recommended)
 * A RS232 crossover (null modem) cable
 * An OpenWrt router with USB port
 * An existing home network (wired or wireless)